julo123456/python-challenge/README.md

 https://www.geeksforgeeks.org/python-round-off-dictionary-values-to-k-decimals/ << round off values in dictionary.

-budget.py is the pythong code for analysis on budget_data.csv in PyBank. election.py is the python code for analysis on election_data.csv in PyPoll.
+budget.py is the python code for analysis on budget_data.csv in PyBank. election.py is the python code for analysis on election_data.csv in PyPoll.